OS Windows have the highest coverage on computers worldwide. And they also have the biggest "coverage" when it comes to headaches caused to users.

 It's just an example.
 Of drivers they also need: network card, Bluetooth, wireless card, mouse, keyboard, monitor and more.

-In order to create an even better environment for Diverser errors, we also have many scenarios on Windows where the use of a hardware device is only possible with several "cascade" drivers.
+To create an even better environment for errors of the diver, on Windows we also have many scenarios in which the use of a hardware device is possible only with several drivers in the "cascade".

 - "Your PC ran into a problem and needs to restart.
-We're just collecting some error info, and we will restrate it for you."
+We're just collecting some error info, and they'll restrat for you."

 - ":( Your PC ran into a problem and needs to restart We are just collecting some info, and then we will restart for you If you would like to know more, you can search online later for this error: Qcamain10x64.sys ."